Missionary Society of St. Paul of Nigeria: History

-In February 1978, the Catholic Bishops’ Conference unanimously erected the Missionary Society of St Paul of Nigeria into a Pious Union.
-This action of the Nigerian Bishops received the approval of the Congregation for the Evangelisation of Peoples in October 1978 (Prot.
+In February 1978, the Catholic Bishops' Conference unanimously erected the Missionary Society of St Paul of Nigeria into a Pious Union, which was approved by the Congregation for the Evangelisation of Peoples in October 1978 (Prot.
 4652/78).
-The erstwhile Vicar General of Calabar Diocese, Rev Msgr Godwin Akpan (of blessed memory), became the first Rector of the Seminary (1977-1988), and later the first Acting Superior General of the Society (1988-1995).
+The Vicar General of Calabar Diocese, Godwin Akpan, became the first Rector of the Seminary (1977-1988), and later the first Acting Superior General of the Society (1988-1995).

 On October 13, 1984, a new permanent site of the seminary campus was opened in Gwagwalada, Abuja, for the study of Philosophy and Theology, and the Iperu campus remained the two-year spiritual Formation House.
 The headquarters of the Society was moved to Abuja as well.
 The first member of the Society trained in the seminary, Fr John Osom, MSP was ordained on June 22, 1985, and eleven other members were ordained the next year.
 Since then, priestly ordinations have become a yearly event in the Society.

-The words of St Paul “we are ambassadors for Christ,” (2Cor 5, 20) is the motto and basis for the existence of the Society.
-Its members take on the missionary activities to all nations in accordance with the mandate Jesus Christ gave.
-Like St Paul, the members are driven by the love of Christ (Cf. 2 Cor.
-5, 14) to “be all things to all people” (1 Cor.
-9, 22).
+The words of St Paul "we are ambassadors for Christ" (2Cor 5, 20) are the Society's motto.
+Its members take on missionary activities to all nations.
 Though primary evangelisation is its central mission, the Society is also committed to the apostolate of new evangelisation and the printed word.
-The close partners of the priest members of the Society are the Associate Missionaries of St Paul.
-These are generous lay faithful who support the work of the Society with their time, talents, resources and prayers.
+The close partners of the priest members of the Society are the Associate Missionaries of St Paul, lay faithful who support the work of the Society.